IndiaCovidRelief/IndiaCovidRelief.github.io/index.md

 The trans community is one of the worst affected by the ongoing crisis, with most of them relying on the unorganized sector to earn their daily wages.
 This initiative aims to help a group of 100 people in Chennai, by providing them the basic provisions like food, salt, masks, drinking water, soap and medical supplies, to get through these testing times.

 - City/States Covered: Chennai
-- Min Payment Accepted: NA
 - Payment Modes Available: Card, Net Banking, UPI, Wallets
 - 80G Eligible: No

 ### [Paigam](https://pages.razorpay.com/pl_EW6B2AlIPZz41X/view)
 In times of unprecedented crisis, vulnerable communities like the waste pickers are the first to be forgotten.
-Paigam, in partnership with Basti Suraksha Manch, is trying to provide safety kits (mask + hand sanitizer) and minimum income support for the waste pickers.
+Paigam, in partnership with Basti Suraksha Manch is trying to provide safety kits (mask + hand sanitizer) and minimum income support for the waste pickers.

 - City/States Covered: New Delhi
-- Min Payment Accepted: NA
 - Payment Modes Available: Card, Net Banking, UPI
 - 80G Eligible: No